Anvil/bash-argsparse/README.md

 Argsparse relies on a lot of bash built-in commands ("printf", "[", "read", ...) and internal features such as arrays, associative arrays, extended (ksh-like) globbing.

-The "extglob" shell option is automatically enabled when loading the argsparse library.
+That's why the "extglob" shell option is automatically enabled and posix-mode is automatically disabled when loading the argsparse library.

 The code has been tested on bash 4.1, 4.2 and 4.3 and is definitely not POSIX-compliant.